 There's no denying it: all-natural peanut butter is a real pain to use because the oil separates to the top of the jar as the product sits.
 This goes for all other natural nut butters, tahini, and nut-free butters made from seeds.
 You need to stir vigorously to get the nut butter properly mixed and to do so, you have a few options:

-I also tested this recipe with Kraft regular peanut butter (the kind that doesn't require stirring and that has sugar, salt, and hydrogenated oils added to it).
+I tested this recipe with Kraft regular peanut butter (the kind that doesn't require stirring and that has sugar, salt, and hydrogenated oils added to it).
 It works, BUT you have to chill/freeze the cookie dough for 15 minutes to reduce spreading.
 I did this in the freezer.
 So once you scoop the cookie dough and form smooth balls, place the cookies on a plate and freeze them for 15 minutes.
 Bake them at 325 ºF like the other cookies, adjusting the time according to how they are looking.

 With regular peanut butter, you will notice these cookies spread more, which is why you don't press them before baking!
 Also, I haven't tested this recipe with other brands of regular peanut butter, so I can't say how these will react to different brands.
 I'd expect that other peanut butters will behave similarly.